michaelramirez0403/appitisers/README.md

 • NO third party frameworks are used.<br />

 ## Acceptance Criteria
-• Create a iOS application using Swift or Swift Ui.<br />
+• Create a iOS application using Swift or SwiftUI.<br />
 • App should compile and run successfully with minimal or no warnings <br />
 • UI responsive is a plus; MVVM is a plus<br />
 • No crashing or other errors<br />